CameronWhiteside/llms-txt-generator/README.md

 # LLM-TXT Generator

 A sophisticated web application that generates `llms.txt` files from any website using AI-powered content analysis.
-Built on Cloudflare's edge computing platform with intelligent caching, content similarity detection, and distributed storage.
+Built on Cloudflare's edge computing platform with intelligent caching, content similarity detection, and distributed storage using Durable Objects.

 ## 🏗️ Architecture Overview